google/budget-protector/README.md

 clear start- and end dates.
 However, it does have special support for Always On campaigns as well (with some caveats).

-## Test Mode/Activation
+## Test Mode

-When setting up *Budget Protector* for a new client, the spreadsheet is always initially created in **Test Mode**.
+Whenever the **DRY_RUN** config is set to *true*, *Budget Protector* is in **Test Mode**.
 In Test Mode, *Budget Protector* will show its recommended daily budget in the spreadsheet, but it won't actually change the budget in the account.
 It also won't set the end dates of or pause any campaigns.

-Only after receiveing confirmation that the suggested budgets are correct, will gTech activate the spreadsheet and allow *Budget Protector* to modify the account.
+With the help of the logger, you can check the "Dry runs".

 ## Daily Run

-*Budget Protector* runs every day in the early morning.
-It is only at that time that *Budget Protector* will notice that an account has fully spent its total budget or not, and decide to pause a campaign.
-It will **not** notice that the total budget was spent in the afternoon or evening.
+Assuming *Budget Protector* has been set to run daily, it is only at that time that *Budget Protector* will notice that an account has fully spent its total budget or not, and decide to pause a campaign.
+It will **not** notice that the total budget was spent after that (in the afternoon or evening if it runs on mornings).

 IMPORTANT: If you are very concerned about even slight overspend on the last day of a campaign, you will need to monitor the campaign on that day yourself.